-The mid-twentieth century witnessed the traumatic consequences of global industrial warfare as well as the oppressive hand of state control on the rights and freedoms of individuals.
-Disillusionment with the progress of Western civilization led some artists to call for a break from the past.
-They rejected realist styles as too easily drafted for propaganda purposes, and the ideas of most prewar avant-gardes as contaminated by their association with cultures that had performed savage acts against civilians.
-As the American painter Barnett Newman said, “We have to start all over again.”
-Western European artists, including Alberto Burri and K. O. Götz, began to work under the umbrella of art informel.
-Coined by the French critic Michel Tapié, the term describes an eclectic coalition advancing intuitive and spontaneous methods of painting allied with the unconscious improvisation championed by surrealism, one of the few earlier movements whose ideas were considered relevant to the postwar condition.
+The mid-20th century witnessed the traumatic consequences of global industrial warfare as well as oppressive state control of the rights and freedoms of individuals.
+Disillusioned with these conditions, some artists called for a break from the past.
+They rejected realist styles as too easily drafted for propaganda, and the ideas of most prewar avant-gardes were contaminated by association with cultures that had acted savagely against civilians.

 An eclectic European coalition known loosely as art informel advanced the intuitive and spontaneous methods of art making championed by Surrealism, a prewar movement that continued to influence artists during the war and after.
 While many of these artists worked with paint and brush, others used found materials and nontraditional techniques that included manipulating, or even destroying, the surface of their compositions.